 Pets are beloved family members, and it is essential to be aware of possible hidden dangers in the household.
 Here are five dangers that may be lurking in your home that could harm your beloved pets.

 Chocolate is wonderful for humans—but it is not wonderful for dogs.
-Chocolate is actually toxic to dogs, and, depending on the amount consumed, it may even be deadly.
-A small amount probably isn't dangerous, but if you find your pup has eaten a few chocolates, monitor him for diarrhea, vomiting, and tremors.
+Chocolate is actually toxic to dogs.
+A small amount probably isn't dangerous, but if you find your pup has eaten a few chocolates, monitor them for symptoms.
+According to VitaLife, symptoms include diarrhea, vomiting, seizures, and even heart failure.
 Consult a veterinarian if symptoms emerge.

 Over the years, there have been several recalls of dry dog food and pet snacks.
 Chemicals in these substances have been known to cause seizures.
 Be aware of any recalls in your area, and avoid, if possible, low-quality dog food.